 The ’Sconset Trust preserves the unique character of the east end of Nantucket Island in Massachusetts through conservation of areas of open land and preservation of structures of historical and architectural significance in ’Sconset.
 The Trust works with the entire island community and collaborates with conservation and historic preservation groups to achieve its goals.

 A Legacy of Conservation

-For almost 30 years the ’Sconset Trust has been dedicated to protecting open space and keeping it forever wild.
+For over 30 years the ’Sconset Trust has been dedicated to protecting open space and keeping it forever wild.
 Since 1984, through gifts and purchases, the Trust has acquired over 130 acres of land.
 Today the large 190 acres LORAN property on Low Beach faces the threat of high density development.
 The Trust and its members are committed to helping protect this property and others in the western greenbelt of the village.
 In 2012 the Trust purchased the 45-acre Coffin estate tract of land at the entrance to the village on Milestone Road.